-However, as in previous years, the trend in secondary market sales of participations in project companies in the road, ports and energy sectors continued, with construction companies and other original shareholders in those companies seeking to free up capital to invest in other geographies or to focus on their core businesses.
+The activity in secondary market sales of participations in project companies in the road, ports, water and energy sectors continues, with construction companies and other original shareholders in those companies seeking to free up capital to invest in other geographies or to focus on their core businesses.
+Investment funds keep seeking to enhance their position in the market, replacing to a certain extent the traditional banking groups and the investors.